errandjs/errand-logger/README.md

-# errand-sample
+# errand-logger
-sample errand component
+errand component used for logging